A How-To Guide For Starting a New Gym

 Once you have the financing to launch your facility, it is time to fill the empty space.
 Think long and hard about the fitness equipment and fitness center supplies necessary.
 Your clientele will desire free weights including dumbbells, dead lift mats, squat racks and bench presses.
 Members also need treadmills, rowing machines and stationary bike.
 Consider additional machines like chest fly, tricep extension and leg press machines.
 Don't forget about floor mats and weight benches.

 Load up on fitness center supplies!
-Your members and staff need all sorts of supplies ranging from anti-bacterial wipes to clean off machines, paper towels, kleenex, anti-bacterial sprays, towels, soap, disinfectant, mops, buckets, brooms, vacuums and beyond.
+Your members and staff need all sorts of supplies ranging from anti-bacterial wipes to clean off machines, paper towels, Kleenex, anti-bacterial sprays, gym towels, soap, disinfectant, mops, cleaning tools, brooms, vacuums and beyond.
 Be sure to place sanitizer sprays and towels by workout machines throughout your facility.
 Encourage members and staff to clean off machines as frequently as possible to avoid the spread of germs.
-Don't forget to place garbage cans throughout the facility so members and staff have a place to dispose of used towels, kleenex and other sundries.
+Don't forget to place trash cans throughout the facility so members and staff have a place to dispose of used towels, Kleenex and other sundries.
 When in doubt, always order more fitness center supplies than you anticipate you will need.
 This way, you will have spare items on hand, ready for use as you await the shipment or pick-up of your next order.

 Staff Your Facility

 You can't start a gym on your own.
 The personnel you select will prove critically important in your quest to attract and retain members.
 Look for qualified and accredited people with a true passion for fitness to join your team.
 Qualified instructors are especially important if they will host classes.
 Ideally, you will hire several personal trainers, some of whom can be brought in on a freelance basis.
 If you bring in freelance trainers, make sure they carry their own personal insurance.